Wollaton Park: Lenton Lodge

-A 99-year revolving lease was acquired by Moiz Saigara in 1996.
-Planning permission to convert Lenton Lodge to a single dwelling was obtained and major restoration work was undertaken by Moiz Saigara, using Julian Owen Associates as the architect.
-The main part of this work -apart from restoration and installation of services – was filling in the middle archway in such a way as to be able to connect the two wings without detracting from the appearance which identifies the building as a gatehouse.
-The Lodge was used by Moiz Saigara as his residence from 1996 to 2006, when the lease was sold to Chek Whyte.
+A 99-year revolving lease was acquired in 1996 by Moiz Saigara, who obtained planning permission to convert the lodge to a single dwelling and undertook major restoration work using Julian Owen Associates as the architect.
+The main part of this work – apart from restoration and installation of services – was filling in the middle archway in order to connect the two wings without detracting from the appearance which identifies the building as a gatehouse.
+Lenton Lodge was used by Moiz Saigara as his residence from 1996 to 2006, when the lease was sold to Chek Whyte.

-In 2006-8 Lenton Lodge was restored by Chek Whyte Industries and sold as a 3324 sqft office in 2009.
-It was occupied by Global Fire and Security for six years, and sold to the University of Nottingham in 2016.
+In 2006–2008, Lenton Lodge was restored by Chek Whyte Industries and sold as a 3324 sqft office in 2009.
+It was occupied by Global Fire and Security for six years, before being sold to the University of Nottingham in 2016.

 Beeston Lodge

-It was designed by the architect Jeffry Wyatville around 1832.
-It is built of coursed Gritstone ashlar in a heavy Gothic style with "martello-type" round outer towers with battlements.
+Designed by the architect Jeffry Wyatville around 1832, Beeston Lodge is built of coursed Gritstone ashlar in a heavy Gothic style with "martello-type" round outer towers with battlements.
 The square central gatehouse is connected to the towers at the second floor level.
 It has an arched carriage entrance with an oriel window above.
-It was built following the Nottingham Reform riots in October 1831, and is now a Grade II listed building.
+It was built following the Nottingham Reform riots of October 1831 and is now a Grade II listed building.